Understand Cyclical and Non-Cyclical Stocks

 Not all investors follow the S&P sector classifications.
 Don't be surprised if you visit a site and find a different set of sector identifiers.
 However, it may be a good idea to stick with one set of classification to avoid confusing yourself and others.

 It pays to keep an eye on the business cycle, to understand where it is and where it is going.
-For investors wanting a more conservative posture, non-cyclical stocks, many of which continuously pay dividends, should make up part of your portfolio.
+For investors wanting a more conservative posture, non-cyclical stocks—many of which continuously pay dividends—should make up part of your portfolio.
+This includes companies such as Colgate-Palmolive and Coca-Cola Co.

-You should understand that this relative safety comes with a price.
+Understand that this relative safety comes with a price.
 The price you pay for lower-risk, non-cyclical stocks and investments are lower returns and a longer timeline to get to your financial goals.
+But in times of economic turmoil, such as the state created by the COVID-19 pandemic, the safety factor can be a comfort for those who are nearing retirement age or who know they will need to access their funds for a specific purpose such as buying a house or paying for a college education.